-Data breach notification requirements are complex in the US, with various federal and state laws.
-Many of them contain broad requirements for the circumstances under which breaches must be reported and the timeframe for doing so.
+Data breach notification requirements are complex in the US, with various federal and state laws containing different requirements for when security incidents must be disclosed.

 We address these issues in this blog, bringing some much-needed clarity to the subject.

 State laws on data breach notification